phillord/tawny-owl/docs/nameclashes.md

 boilerplate `:refer-clojure` form can be provided, and as noted the `:only` form is sometimes necessary anyway.
 We may switch to providing the bare forms also.
 Regardless, the `owl` prefixed forms will remain.

+For those who like this option, the `tawny.english` namespace offers nameclashing versions of these functions.
+This can be used if prefered like
+so:

+    (ns my.ontology
+        (:refer-clojure :exclude [and or not some])
+        (:use [tawny.owl][tawny.english]))

+In practice, this is likely to be easiest when tawny is being used as a "pure" DSL, and harder when used in combination with Clojure functions where it the necessity for using `clojure.core/and` frequently is likely to be a pain.